 How do I record a lecture?

-Faculty developing online content can record lecture audio many ways.
-It is recommended that audio be recorded using the UTD eLearning production studio located in the Jindal School of Management; however, if this option is not utilized, it is strongly recommended that faculty record content in a quiet location with no background noise (i.e. phones ringing, dogs barking, etc.).
+Faculty developing online content can record lecture videos many ways.
+Lecture videos can be recorded using the UTD eLearning production studio located in the Jindal School of Management.
+Faculty can also record the lectures on their own.
+It is strongly recommended that the recordings be done in a quiet location with no background noise (i.e. phones ringing, dogs barking, etc.).
 UTD has a site license for the screen video capture software Camtasia, which is very useful in recording, editing, and producing lecture content.
 (View list of resources available for faculty use.)
-Please contact firstname.lastname@example.org if you have any questions, need assistance, or would like more information.
+Please contact email@example.com if you have any questions, need assistance, or would like more information.

 Do I need a teaching assistant?

-The eLearning Team has TAs available who are trained on all technical aspects of recording, editing and reviewing your lectures.
-With the TA focusing on the equipment operation and monitoring of audio levels, you will be free to concentrate on the delivery of content.
+For lecture recordings at the eLearning studio, the eLearning Team has Student Workers available who are trained on all technical aspects of recording, editing and reviewing your lectures.
+With the Student Worker focusing on the equipment operation and monitoring of the recording process, you will be free to concentrate on the delivery of content.
 When the course gets offered, we strongly recommend having your own TA assisting you in teaching the online course.